-Your thyroid gland releases a hormone with the unoriginal name of "thyroid hormone."
-When your thyroid hormone is too high, you may suffer from what's known as "hyperthyroidism" - a condition where your thyroid produces too much of its hormone in the body.
+Your thyroid gland releases a hormone called thyroid hormone.
+When your thyroid hormone is too high, you may suffer from what is known as hyperthyroidism; a condition where your thyroid produces too much of its hormone in the body.

-An overactive thyroid isn't always a problem.
+An overactive thyroid is not always a problem.
 There are those with hyperthyroidism that show no symptoms, or show symptoms so minor that they never realize they have a thyroid problem.
 But in some cases, an overactive thyroid gland can lead to severe anxiety, possibly with panic attacks.

 Understanding Your Anxiety

 If you suspect you have hyperthyroid, you need to talk to your doctor.
 There are very easy blood tests that can tell you if you have this condition.
-Many people self-diagnose because they're convinced their anxieties have to be physical, and while hyperthyroid isn't a rare condition (it affects 2% of women and 0.2% of men) it is not likely to be the cause of your anxiety.
-Take my anxiety test to receive an anxiety profile.
+Many people self diagnose because they are convinced their anxieties should be physical, and while hyperthyroid is not a rare condition (it affects 2% of women and 0.2% of men) it is not likely to be the cause of your anxiety.

 So make sure you see your doctor first, and note that even if you have hyperthyroid, your anxiety may still have developed for reasons unrelated to your thyroid hormone.

 If you have been diagnosed with an overactive thyroid, it is possible that it is one of the contributing factors to your anxiety.
 In fact, anxiety is considered one of the most likely effects of hyperthyroidism.

 The thyroid hormone essentially activates the entire body.
 It speeds up your body's metabolism in a way that causes your entire sympathetic nervous system to be more active.
 That means that not only are you experiencing anxiety, you are also experiencing: